 One of Singapore’s oldest firms has a large following among Asian multinationals

-The department has grown in sync with Singapore’s emergence as a centre for international cases and several of the senior names sit as arbitrators.
+The department has grown in sync with Singapore’s emergence as a centre for international cases and several of the senior names are sitting as arbitrators.

-Cavinder Bull SC, one of the senior partners in the practice, is the best known name internationally.
-He’s vice president of the Asia Pacific Regional Arbitration Group and deputy chairman of SIAC.
+Cavinder Bull SC, one of the senior partners in the practice, is a well-known international name.
+He’s currently vice president of the Asia Pacific Regional Arbitration Group and deputy chairman of SIAC.
 Other names to know include Davinder Singh SC and Jimmy Yim SC.